What are Exemptions in a Bankruptcy?

 Many Oklahomans who file for bankruptcy prefer to enjoy our state’s more generous Chapter 7 exemptions.
 The Oklahoma homestead exemption puts no cap on the value of a home.
 If you have accrued equity in a home you may be far better off claiming Oklahoma exemptions.
 Likewise, Oklahoma allows twice as much of the value of a motor vehicle to be treated as an exemption.
 All household and kitchen furniture used in a primary residence can be held as exemptions in Oklahoma – including personal computers and related equipment.
 All books, portraits and pictures held primarily for personal, family or household use are exempt from liquidation in an Oklahoma bankruptcy.
 College savings are exempt.
 Livestock and corps are exempt up to certain limits.
 Earnings needed to support a family can be exempt of a person who can demonstrate undue hardship.

-Free Consultation: Tulsa Chapter 7 Attorney
+Initial Strategy Session: Tulsa Chapter 7 Attorney

 To find out if you qualify for debt relief under the U.S. and Oklahoma bankruptcy laws, and to learn what property can be held as exempt under Oklahoma bankruptcy law, contact Financial Freedom Bankruptcy Lawyers of Tulsa.
 Many Oklahoma bankruptcy filers who own homes, furnishings and retirement accounts discover all of their properties are exempt under Chapter 7 clean slate bankruptcy laws.
-For a free consultation with a Tulsa Chapter 7 bankruptcy attorney, call today: (918) 786-9600 or email your question using the e-mail link at the top of this page.
+For a low-cost initial consult with a Tulsa Chapter 7 bankruptcy attorney, call today: (918) 786-9600 or email your question using the e-mail link at the top of this page.